DFE-Digital/get-into-teaching-app/app/views/content/international-returners/_after-accordion.md

 * increase [flexible working opportunities](https://www.gov.uk/government/collections/flexible-working-resources-for-teachers-and-schools)
   for teachers

 Teacher mental health is an important focus for DfE.
-Read our [Teaching blog](https://teaching.blog.gov.uk/) to learn more.
+Read our [teaching blog](https://teaching.blog.gov.uk/) to learn more.

 ### Contact